 At the waterfall, photographers will be delighted by the picturesque setting against the rocky and verdant landscape.

 Although swimming is prohibited, your efforts will be rewarded by the dramatic scene before you.
-La Coca waterfall is one natural attraction in Puerto Rico that shouldn’t be missed.
+La Coca waterfall is one natural attraction in the Caribbean that shouldn’t be missed.

 Gozalandia Falls, San Sebastian